zsk612/tp/docs/UserGuide.md

 **Command**: <br> `list` <br><br>| TODO:actual code UI output

 ### 3.4.4. <a id="workout-edit">Editing a Workout Session: `edit`</a>
-You can edits a past workout session in the record list.
-You will go into the specific workout session after typing this.
+You can edit a past workout session in the record list.
+You will go into the specific workout session after typing this command.

 __Format:__ `edit <INDEX>`